comparative/cap/readme.md

 ## Deployment

-For a production deployment you may need to run your own Highcharts Export Server.
+For production you may need to run your own Highcharts Export Server.

 These are the instructions: